A mixed bag of thoughts on life, design and business.

 It’s not all about technology.

 Technology makes our computers, apps and networks possible, but it’s human creativity that takes it from there.
 There’s so much left acheive, even without technical advances.
+What can do we differently with what we’ve already got?

 Time isn’t money.